Deploy a Node.js application with PM2 and Nginx

 Run the application with PM2

-The file is copied to the server in the "home" directory of the user.
-Log into, uncompress the application and run with PM2.
+The file is copied to the server in the user's "home" directory.
+Log into the server, uncompress the application, and run with PM2.

 ssh -P $PORT $USER@$HOST